Join TCHM & play a part

 Recreate the local history moments that shaped the Tri-Cities

-Tri-Cities Treasures is an annual gala fundraiser in support of your local Museum, and will feature an historic menu and displays from the Tri-Cities area.
+Tri-Cities Treasures is an annual gala fundraiser and features an historic menu and displays from the Tri-Cities area.